-To be provided with any and all information held about them, within one month, and free of charge (known as the Data Subject Access Request or DSAR)
+To be provided with any and all information held about them, within one month, and fee of charge (known as the Data Subject Access Request or DSAR)

-- To have their personal data erased, within one month and free of charge (known as the Data Subject Erasure Request or DSER) - To have incorrect or incomplete information rectified, within one month and free of charge (known as the Data Subject Request for Rectification or DSRR).
-When the request had been completed, the data subject to be informed in writing. - To have any or all processing of their personal data restricted the processing is to be suspended until the processing in question has been resolved. - To object to specific forms of processing, such as marketing, automated decision making and profiling.
+- To have their personal data erased, within one month and free of charge (known asthe B Subject Erasure Request or DSER) - To have incorrect or incomplete information rectified, within one month and free of charge (cown as the Data Subject Request for Rectification or DSRR).
+When the request had been completed, the data subject to be informed in writing. - To have any or all processing of their personal data restricted the processing is besuspended until the processing in question has been resolved. - To object to specific forms of processing, such as marketing, automated decision making a profiling.
 When such an objection is received from the data subject, Ready4Home will ensure it and ceases the processing without delay. - To have their personal data provided in a readable format and portable to another organisation.
-Ready4Home responds to such requests by providing the requested information in a generally readable csv file (standard Microsoft format) or a pdf. - To lodge a complaint with the supervisory authorities. - To claim compensation from the data controller, data processor or the supervisory authority for any infringement of their rights.
+Ready4Home responds to such requests by providing the requested information in a generally readable csv file (standard Microsoft format) or a pdf. - To lodge a complaint with the supervisory authorities. - To claim compensation from the data controller, data processor or the supervisory authority frany infringement of their rights.